PlaidWeb/publ-site/content/blog/20180507 the trouble with php.md

 Back when this first started, system administrators knew better than to let just *anyone* run just *any* program from the web server.
-After all, people might do silly things like make it very easy to execute arbitrary commands on the server — and since the web server usually ran as the root/administrator user, this would be very bad indeed.
+After all, people might do silly things like make it very easy to execute arbitrary commands on the server — and since the web server often ran as the root/administrator user, this would be very bad indeed.
+Even the admins who were savvy enough to set up a special sandbox user for the HTTP server would still need it to run everything from a common, trusted account that might have had access to common areas of the server.

 So, the usual approach was to have just a single `/cgi-bin/` directory with *trusted* programs that were vetted and installed by the administrator, for things that they felt were important or useful for everyone to have.
 Usually this would be things like standard guest books (the great-great-grandfather to comment sections) or email contact forms (since spam was starting to become a problem and it was already dangerous to put your email address on the public web).

-Back in these days people generally didn't have a database — after all, Oracle was expensive — and it didn't really matter anyway, if you wanted to have a complex website you'd just run some sort of static site generator (which was often written in tcsh or Perl or something) and if you needed scheduled posts you'd do it by having a `cron` job periodically update things.
+Back in these days people generally didn't have a database — after all, Oracle was expensive — and it didn't really matter anyway;
+if you wanted to have a complex website you'd just run some sort of static site generator (which was often written in tcsh or Perl or something) and if you needed scheduled posts you'd do it by having a `cron` job periodically update things.
 So, it wasn't really that much of an impediment to have this setup.